wrld/PRoGAN/README.md

-# Pose Randomization for Weakly Paired Image Style Translation
+# PRoGAN: Pose Randomization for Weakly Paired Image Style Translation

 This is the official repository for PRoGAN.
 The currently released code is for reviewers of RA-L to reproduce the experimental results on *AEROGROUND DATASET* and *WEAKPAIRED DATASET*.